invaders-xx/filament-nested-list/README.md

 Filament provides a powerful feature that allows you to display widgets inside pages, below the header and above the footer.
 This can be useful for adding additional functionality to your resource pages.

-To create a Tree Widget and apply it to a resource page, you can follow these steps:
+To create a Nested List Widget and apply it to a resource page, you can follow these steps:

 #### 1. Creating a Filament Resource Page